 IGEM strives to give Victorians confidence that the emergency management arrangements are effective and are actively helping to keep communities safe.

-- develop and implement IGEM strategy and process
+- refine and embed IGEM strategy and process

-- consolidate processes under the Monitoring and Assurance Framework for Emergency Management
+- expand the application of the Monitoring and Assurance Framework for Emergency Management

 - undertake assurance activities.

 IGEM is supporting its emergency management partners in creating an environment where all Victorians are confident in the state’s emergency management arrangements.